ngernest/flat-bril/README.md

 ```

 **Building & Testing**
 - This repo compiles using `cargo build`.
+Run `cargo doc --open` to see documentation for internal functions.
 - Run `turnt -e interp test/*.bril` to check that our flattened interpreter returns the same result as the reference Brili interpreter on the Core Bril benchmarks
 - Run `turnt -e json test/*.bril` to run JSON round-trip tests on all the Core Bril benchmarks